Get Ready for a New School Year

 Regular class schedule begins, 8 a.m.–3 p.m.

-Tryouts begin for Grades 4–6 soccer and cross-country, Grades 5–6 volleyball
+Tryouts begin for Grades 4–6 soccer and cross-country running, and Grades 5–6 volleyball

 • Middle School